 - Shows a clear result right away

-- Lowering velocity may signal about emergings inefficiencies in a sprint
+- Lower Velocity may signal about emerging sprint inefficiencies

-As many factors can influence productivity, it is crucial to follow how your team’s velocity changes over time.
+As many factors can affect productivity, it is crucial to follow how your team’s Velocity changes over time.

 Agile Project Metrics

-A handy addition to the aforementioned metrics, agile software project metrics will provide actionable information on your development processes, helping to avoid issues big and small.
+A handy addition to the metrics above, agile software project metrics will provide actionable information on your development processes, helping to your team to avoid issues both big and small.

-Cumulative flow is arguably one of the most powerful agile project metrics for kanban.
-It enables you to get a bird’s-eye view on the status of your tasks in a sprint, release, and across software teams.
-In a single diagram, you will be able to view the status of your tasks for all workflow stages.
-You would also immediately identify bottlenecks at any stage.
+Cumulative Flow is arguably one of the most powerful agile project metrics for kanban.
+It gives you a bird’s-eye view on the statuses of your tasks in a sprint, release, and across software teams.
+With this metric, you will be able to view all statuses for all workflow stages and immediately identify bottlenecks — all in a single diagram.

-This metric calculates the percentage of code that is covered by unit tests, presenting it in a raw visualisation.
-You can measure code coverage by the quantity of methods, conditions, statements, and branches that comprise your unit testing suite.
-You can also run code coverage automatically as part of every build.
+Code Coverage will help you calculate how much of your product’s code is covered by unit tests, presenting it in a raw visualization.
+It can be measured by the quantity of methods, conditions, statements, and branches that comprise your unit testing suite.
+You can also run Code Coverage automatically as part of every build.

-While code coverage is one of the effective agile metrics, it does not cover other types of testing.
-Therefore, high code coverage numbers do not signify high quality.
-Still, the metric will give you a solid perspective on your progress.
+While Code Coverage is one of the most effective agile metrics, it does not measure the input of other types of testing.
+So, if your numbers are high, it doesn’t necessarily mean your product has solid code.
+Still, the metric will give you a good perspective on the quality of your product.